BottleDry77/neon-to-s3-lambda/README.md

 ```
 ✅ Your Lambda function is now deployed and ready to use!

+---
-🔄 Updating an Existing Deployment
+# 🔄 Updating an Existing Deployment **
-(For users who have already deployed the Lambda function and need to update it.)
+*(For users who have already deployed the Lambda function and need to update it.)*

 Option 2: Pushing an Updated Custom Image